rudderlabs/sample-user-transformers/README.md

 **Note**: For a detailed description of each of the user transformations included in this repository, please refer to our [wiki](https://github.com/rudderlabs/sample-user-transformers/wiki/Sample-User-Transformations) page.

 ## License
-The RudderStack Server is released under the [AGPLv3 license](https://www.gnu.org/licenses/agpl-3.0-standalone.html).
+The RudderStack Server is released under the [MIT license][LICENSE].

-## What is RudderStack
+# What is RudderStack
 RudderStack is an open-source customer data infrastructure platform for collecting, storing and routing customer event data to the destinations as specified by you.
 RudderStack runs on your cloud environment or even your data center and provides a powerful framework to process and route your event data on the fly.

 To know more about RudderStack, please visit our [website](https://rudderstack.com/) or check our [GitHub](https://github.com/rudderlabs) repository.
 You can also [contact us](https://rudderstack.com/contact/) or join our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel to know more about the platform, and what we do.
 Make sure you also check out the [HackerNews discussion](https://news.ycombinator.com/item?id=21081756) around RudderStack!

 ## Contribute

 Please see the [contributing guide](https://github.com/rudderlabs/rudder-server/blob/master/CONTRIBUTING.md) to get more information on how you can contribute to this project.
 If you have any ideas on developing your own custom transformation functions and want some more inputs or thoughts on them, you can talk to us on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.